nativescript-vue/vue-cli-plugin-nativescript-vue/README.md

 ## For TypeScript enabled projects
 If your CLI 3 project has TypeScript enabled, then the plugin will attempt to give you a very basic TypeScript version of the template you choose.
 When you invoke the plugin and the template generator makes changes, you will notice the `*.d.ts` files that are usually in `src` will be moved to `/types`.
 The plugin's webpack integration will ensure these files are referenced correctly at compile and runtimes.

-There will also be additional `tsconfig.json` files added into the root that allow for specific configurations depending on the type of environment you are building for.
-You will see a `tsconfig.web.json` and a `tsconfig.native.json` file that extend the base `tsconfig.json` file in root.
-The plugin's webpack integration will ensure the correct `tsconfig` file is referenced at runtime.

-## For Native environment development
-It should be noted that the plugin will give you the ability to develop generic SFC's (\*.native.vue) to be used in both Android and IOS, or if you need to differentiate between Android (\*.android.vue) and IOS (\*.ios.vue) then you can change the SFC's extension to map to the environment you choose.

-At `serve` or `build` in conjunction with the mode such as `android` or `ios`, it will filter which files are looked at.
-For instance, if you do `npm run serve:android`, then it will look for `*.native.vue` and `*.android.vue` files and ignore `*.ios.vue` files entirely.
-Conversely, it will do the same when your are doing the same for `ios` and will ignore `*.android.vue` files.

-This will allow you to develop generic native components under the `*.native.vue` file extension, but in special cases, it may require you to do platform specific components.
-Use the corrosponding file extension to allow this to happen.

-## Sharing components and assets between environments
-If you want to use common components and assets between `web`, `android` and `ios`, you can do that.
-Based on directory structures and webpack aliases setup by the plugin, it is __highly__ suggested you place these common items in the `src` folder directory structure.
-For `assets`, place them in `src/assets` and for components, place them in `src/components`.
-At compile time, assets will be copied to the output directory's `assets` folder and can be universally accessed across environments via something like `~/assets/logo.png`.
-For components, they can be universally accessed via something similar to `components/HelloWorld`.